pieterjanv/ansible-local-facts/README.md

 # we have to wrap call it with the `call` role to be sure that our facts remain local.
 # This requires setting the call args on the `local` fact, which are the same as those
 # on `include_role`.
-- name: Setup call to nested role pieterjanv.localscope.set:
+- name: Setup call to nested third party role pieterjanv.localscope.set:
     updates:
       call_args:
         name: some_one.some_collection.some_role
         tasks_from: main

-# Now call the role through our `call` role
+# Now call the role through the `call` role
 - name: Include a nested role
   ansible.builtin.include_role:
     name: pieterjanv.localscope.call